corieX/Azure-SOC/README.md

 ## Purpose and Objectives

-the purpose of this project was to construct a SOC environment within Azure.
-The objective was to capture and analyze logs from several sources, subsequently consolidated within a Log Analytics workspace.
-Microsoft Sentinel was impleented to analyze these logs by developing attack maps, creating alert triggers, and incident generation.
-Azure Sentinel measured the metrics of an insecure environment over a 24-hour period.
-Following this phase, security controls were implemented to fortify the virtual environment.
-Lastly, another 24-hour metric measurement phase was conducted and the results obtained from these endeavors are presented below.
-The metrics analyzed were:
+The main goal of this project was to build a Security Operations Center (SOC) environment in Azure.
+I aimed to collect and analyze logs from various sources, consolidating them in a Log Analytics workspace.
+This was achieved using Microsoft Sentinel, which helped develop attack maps, set alert triggers, and generate incident.

+In the first phase, Azure Sentinel measured the metrics of an insecure environment over a 24-hour period.
+Afterward, I implemented security controls to strengthen the virtual environment's security infrastructure.
+In the final phase, we conducted another 24-hour measurement to compare the results with the evironment being insure and with security controls in place.

+The metrics analyzed encompassed:

+- More than 9 security incidents within an 30 day-period.
+- Detection of anomalies in user activity.
+- Recommendations to enhance the security posture of the environment.

+Overall, these efforts allowed us to assess the impact of the implemented security controls and demonstrate the effectiveness of our SOC environment in detecting and responding to potential threats in real-time.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)